Mugwash/DjangoAuthRestAPI/readme.md

-# Django Authentication App with Simple JWT
+# Django Authentication App with Simple JWT (Work In Progress)
-#Currently work in progress and not finished

 This Django project is an authentication app that utilizes the Simple JWT library for token-based authentication.
 The app provides various functionalities for user authentication and management.